freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Complete Git and GitHub Tutorial](https://www.youtube.com/watch?v=apGV9Kg7ics) (1:12:39) - Full Git and GitHub walkthrough by [Kunal Kushwaha](https://www.youtube.com/channel/UCBGOUQHNNtNGcGzVq5rIXjw).
 - [A Tutorial Introduction to Git](https://git-scm.com/docs/gittutorial) - A Tutorial for Beginners by Git.
 - [First Aid Git](https://firstaidgit.io/#/) - A searchable collection of the most frequently asked Git questions.
 Answers for these questions were collected from personal experience, Stackoverflow, and the official Git documentation.
+- [Git by Susan Potter](https://www.aosabook.org/en/git.html) - Show how various technical aspects of Git work under the covers to enable distributed workflows, and how it differs from other version control systems (VCSs).

 ## Open Source books